YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/README.md

 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/PA_act_gif.gif)

 ### Unbalanced traffic flows

+The balanced flow rates are applied within the first 500 seconds.
+Then, the flow rates in the incoming east road are reduced by three-fourth for another 500 seconds while the flow rates keep the same in other incoming roads.
+At last, during the third 500 seconds, the flow rates in the incoming east road are back to normal while the other incoming roads’ flow rates are reduced by three-fourth.

 Policy A for unbalanced traffic flow
 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/PA_unb_gif.gif)

+The extremely unbalanced traffic flows have zero incoming traffic flow rates on the incoming east and south roads.

 Policy A for extremely unbalanced traffic flow
 ![image](https://github.com/YueZhu95/Intelligent-Traffic-Light-via-Reinforcement-Learning/blob/main/PA_exunb_gif.gif)